How To Fix Your Credit Rating

 Now we know why a good credit score is important, keep reading to learn how to fix your credit rating if you have a low score.

 If you find an issue in the report, then you need to notify the credit reporting agency in writing.
-The agency then will check the information you provided and will fix your report if the information and supporting documentation provide the proof necessary.
+The agency will check the information you provided and fix your report if the information and supporting documentation provide the proof necessary.
 Keep track of your report and once a mistake is fixed, then you should see a jump in your credit score.

-2. Autopay Your Bills
+2. Autopay your bills

 Always, always pay your bills on time.
 Even if you have to work out a payment plan with the electric company or only pay part of your credit card bill, it’s better to pay on time than have an ‘over 30 days’ note on your credit report.